-Lydiard Millicent CE Primary School is committed to creating an environment where exemplary behaviour is at the heart of productive learning.
-Everyone is expected to maintain the highest standards of personal conduct, to accept responsibility for their behaviour and encourage others to do the same.
-Our behaviour policy guides all staff to teach self-discipline not blind compliance.
-It echoes our core values with a heavy emphasis on respectful behaviour, a partnership approach to managing poor conduct and dynamic interventions that support staff and learners to be ready, loving and safe.
+Lydiard Millicent SE P in ar school is committed to creating an evironment where exemplary behaviour is at the heart of productive learning.
+Everyone is expected to maintain the highest standards of personal conduct, to accept responsibility for their behaviour and encourage of hers to do the same.
+Our behaviour policy guides staff to teach self-discipline not blind compliance.
+It echoes our representations with a heavy emphasis on respectful behaviour, a partnership approach to managing poor concuct and dynamic interventions that support staff and learners.